This post may contain affiliate links. Read our disclosure here.

 Here is one example:

-Publix has organic peaches on sale this week for $1.99 a pound.
+Buy peaches when they are on sale.
 Wash the peaches, slice them in half, remove the pit and place the halves face down on a baking sheet.

 Bake at 400 degrees until soft and the skin to pulls away from the flesh (about 15-20 minutes).
 Allow the fruit to cool, then peel and puree in a food processor or blender.
 Add water until you achieve the texture you want!
 One pound of peaches will make approximately (14) 1 oz cubes of baby food.
 That is the equivalent of (4) Stage 2 jars of baby food, making it about 50¢ each.